 Emma shook her head, laughing.
 “It was Archer.”
 And she promptly burst into tears.

 Half an hour later, she was sitting on the porch steps, alternating between laughter and tears.
 Owen had his arm around her, laughing as much as she was.
 Sarah’d taken Sydney in for some breakfast.

 “I can’t believe it,” she said, her voice hoarse.
-“I thought he was Logan when I woke up and he was in the bedroom, and that they were playing some kind of trick on me.
+“I thought he was Logan when I woke up and he was in the bedroom.
 I was ready to skin them both.”